-How To Chase Unpaid Invoices
+How to chase unpaid invoices

 Escalating action against late payers

-Given late payment is so ubiquitous, what can companies do to encourage sluggish payers to hand over the money they're rightfully owed?
-There are a number of actions that can be taken, in order of most gentle to most severe:
+Given late payment is evidently so ubiquitous, what can companies do to encourage sluggish payers to hand over the money?
+There are a number of actions that can be taken, in order of severity:

-Email chasing - Sending a friendly reminder to nudge the accounts payable department into action.
+Email chasing - Sending a friendly reminder to jog the accounts department into action.

 Sending debt collectors - Engaging a third-party to collect the debt on your behalf.